oarcscience/ith.oarc.science/nam/hopi/toah/toah00.md

 #### \[1936\]

 ###### Scanned at Intangible Textual Heritage, August 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain because it was not renewed in a timely fashion at the US Copyright Office, as required by law at the time.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------